dbt-labs/dbt-adapters/docs/arch/ard-0001-build-tool.md

 ## Context

-We need to select a build tool for managing dependencies for, building, and distributing adapters, including `dbt-adapter`.
-While build tools can change for adapters that inherit from `dbt-adapter`, this repo also serves as a template for many third-party adapters.
+We need to select a build tool for managing dependencies for, building, and distributing adapters, including `dbt-adapters`.
+While build tools can change for adapters that inherit from `dbt-adapters`, this repo also serves as a template for many third-party adapters.

 ## Options